botworld-wiki/beatburger.github.io/_bots/yanky.md

 commonMat3: "Double Cog"
 ---

-### Suggested AI build
+### 'Full Damage Build' by Hex
-AAACA - Full Damage Build.
-For 1v1 battle.
+-AAACA - For 1v1 battle.
 Doesn't let it enemy escape with it's Ultimate Grapple with 50% increase stun duration.
 Keeps your enemy company.

+### 'Tanky Brawler' by Hex
-ABBCB - For Tanky Brawler.
-Reduce physical and energy damage taken by 30% each.
+ABBCB - Reduce physical and energy damage taken by 30% each.
+Last longer in battle.